Muhammad Toha (footballer)

-Muhammad Toha (born 30 January 1997) is an Indonesian professional footballer who plays as a right-back for Liga 1 club Persita Tangerang.
+Muhammad Toha (born 30 January 1997) is an Indonesian professional footballer who plays as a right-back for Malaysia Super League club DPMM.

 Club career

 Persita Tangerang

-He was signed for Persita Tangerang to play in Liga 2 in the 2017 season.
+Toha was signed for Persita Tangerang to play in Liga 2 in the 2017 season.
 He had to give up his job as a municipal police to pursue his dream as a professional footballer.
-Toha scored his first-team goal with an equalizer in a 4–4 draw against Blitar Bandung United on 13 August 2019.
-After undergoing several matches with Persita in 2019 Liga 2, finally Toha can feel the highest caste of Indonesian football.
-Persita's success in being promoted to the Liga 1 is inseparable from Toha's role, he became one of the players who had the most minutes competing in the 2019 season and proved how important his role was in guarding the club's defense.
+He scored his first goal through an equalizer in a 4–4 draw against Blitar Bandung United on 13 August 2019.
+He had a major role in Persita's promotion to Liga 1 in 2020, as he was one of the players who had the most minutes for them in the previous season.

 On 7 January 2020, Persita's management announced that Toha and 11 other players have extended their contracts with Persita for the next season.
-On 1 March 2020, he made his high caste league debut by starting in a 0–0 draw over Bali United at Kapten I Wayan Dipta Stadium.
+On 1 March 2020, he made his top level debut by starting in a 0–0 draw over Bali United at Kapten I Wayan Dipta Stadium.
 He played 3 times for the club in 2020 Liga 1 because the league was officially discontinued due to the COVID-19 pandemic.

-On 28 August 2021, he started his match in the 2021–22 Liga 1 for Persita in a 1–2 win over Persipura Jayapura.
-On 22 October, Toha captained Persita for the first time in the high caste Liga 1 against Persikabo 1973.

-Toha give assists goal by Taylon Correa in Persita's 3–3 draw over PSIS Semarang on 20 March 2022.
-Toha ended the 2021–22 season with 34 league appearances and 1 assists.
+On 28 August 2021, Toha started for Persita in the 2021–22 Liga 1 in a 1–2 win over Persipura Jayapura.
+On 22 October, he captained Persita for the first time against Persikabo 1973.
+He ended the 2021–22 season with 34 league appearances and 1 assists.

-On 25 July 2022, he started his match as a captain club in the 2022–23 Liga 1 for Persita in a 2–0 win over Persik Kediri.
+On 25 July 2022, Toha started the season as club captain in a 2–0 win over Persik Kediri.
 On 14 August, he made his 100th appearance for the club as Persita won 1–2 at Persis Solo.
 Toha give two assists in Persita's 4–1 win over RANS Nusantara on 13 December.

+In June 2026, Persita officially announced that Toha will be leaving the team.
+After nearly a decade as a key player and team captain, he has decided to end his time with Persita and continue his career abroad next season.
+In the 2025–26 season, Toha continued to perform consistently, making 30 appearances under coach Carlos Peña.
+Overall, he has made more than 200 competitive appearances for Persita Tangerang in various official competitions.

+DPMM

+On 8 July 2026, Toha moved abroad for the first time in his career, signing a contract with Malaysia Super League side DPMM of Brunei for the 2026–27 season.
+He debuted for his new team on 3 August against Penang in a 0–1 win.